Asmodeus: In Christian thought

-In the Treatise on the Left Emanation, which describes sitra achra (Aramaic: סטרא אחרא), meaning the "other side" or the "side of evil", Asmodeus is described as a figure living in the third ether of Heaven.
-He is Samael's subordinate, and married to a younger or alternative form of Lilith (Samael is married to the older Lilith).
-Asmodeus is still able to inflict pain and destruction, but only on Mondays.

 Islam

 Solomon and the Queen of Sheba informed by an angel about their child, possibly an allusion to Nizami's Tale of the Princess of the Yellow-Gold Pavilion.
 A red demon enslaved in the garden, presumably Asmodeus, is forced to work.

 In Islamic culture, Asmodeus is known as a demon (شَيطان دیو) called Sakhr (rock), probably a reference to his fate being imprisoned inside a box of rock, chained with iron and thrown into the sea. or his association with the desires of the lower world.
 He features prominently as the antagonist of the prophet Solomon.
 He is sometimes identified with the ifrit who offered to carry the Throne of Solomon.
 In the story of Buluqiya, Asmodeus teaches a young Jewish prince about the seven layers of hell.